za3k/za3k.com/archive/invincible.md

 - Make up a name for your hero, and describe your Hero to all the other Heroes and Villains.
 - Write down the six approaches: **Physical, Smarts, Spirit, Charm, Energy, Coolness**.
 Put a checkmark next to your starting **approach**.
 This is the only approach you can use right now.
-- As you adventure, you will may get sweet loot.
-Loot gives you additional **Approaches**.
-When you get Loot, add a checkmark next to the approach it gives you.
 - Heroes start with 2 HP, or Health Points.
 If the Heroes fail against an Obstacle, they lose 1 HP.
 If you are reduced to 0 HP, you die and the game is over for everyone.
 - If you beat a Villain on the last level of their lair, you and the Villain both win and stop playing.
 You can relax and watch the rest of the game.
 - If the Heroes collectively beat all the Villains, the land is safe.
 All Heroes and Villains win, even if you didn't beat a Villain.
+- As you adventure, you will may get sweet loot.
+Loot gives you additional **Approaches**.
+- Loot
+    - Each Loot gives the Hero one additional approach.
+You roll randomly to see what approach the loot give you.
+    - If you're unlucky, you may get an approach you already have.
+You can give away loot when you get it, but you can't reroll.
+    - Once a Hero gets loot, you put a checkmark next to your new approach.
+You can now use that approach to beat Obstacles.

 ## Making Villains
 Make up a villain, or roll randomly to make your Villain.
 "I am a(n)..." (roll once per column)